janaikam/CalendarApp/README.md

 * User can respond saying they are going to an event
 * User can share events with friends
 * User can see a map of an event's location if it is in person
+* User can search for events in specific locations
+* User can login as a Guest but that prevents them from creating/adding events to their calendar

 ### 2. Screen Archetypes